Hard Rock International buys Operation Mirage in Vegas - ExBulletin

 Mirage, developed by former casino mogul Steve Wynn, opened with a Polynesian theme more than three decades ago.

-His iconic volcano fountain was among the first Las Vegas attractions on the side of the bar, dating back to the Venetian canals and Bellagios fountains.
+Its iconic volcano fountain was among the first Las Vegas attractions, dating back to the canals of Venice and the fountains of Bellagio.
 It was known as a place where tourists could see Siegfried and Roy taming white tigers or a Cirque du Soleil act set in a Beatles soundtrack.

-It was not immediately clear whether the volcano would remain on the property, which MGM Resorts purchased in 2000.
+It was not immediately clear whether the volcano would remain on the property, which MGM Resorts bought in 2000.

 As players in the traditional gambling industry shift their business focus to sports betting and expand into markets in Asia and the Middle East, the sale reflects the growing presence of tribal-run enterprises in the Strip.